marcusprose/website/README.md

 # Editing the Ghost theme Solo

-These are the edits for the ghost theme in my personal website
+These are the edits for the ghost theme in my personal website.
+All edits are made from the standard base theme in ghost: Solo.